EOSLaoMao/EOSGuardian/README.md

 ```

-We recommend you only use `safeperm` to do transfer and delegate, and use active perm to do adjustment.
+We recommend that you only use `safeperm` to do transfer and delegate, and use active perm to do adjustments.

 # Conclusion

-By deploy EOS Guardian, user can use lower permission to do transfer with a cap which will lower their risk of fund losses.
+By deploying **EOS Guardian**, user can use lower permission to do transfer with a cap which will lower their risk of fund losses.

-We are looking forward to corporate with any wallets/tools to protect EOS accounts using EOS Guardian.
+We are looking forward to corporate with any wallets/tools to protect EOS accounts using **EOS Guardian**.

 If You have any questions, please join our telegram: https://t.me/EOSGuardian